Our Approach to Governance

 International directorships

-Vermilion practices good governance standards with its international subsidiary companies, and has appointed independent directors to the Boards of our various subsidiaries.
-102-25 International Board members are responsible for overall guidance of the subsidiaries and are knowledgeable in the country of operations, with backgrounds in a combination of legal, regulatory, executive leadership and operations.
-Boards of our international subsidiaries are two-tier systems and include representation by non-executive directors and employees.
+Vermilion practices good governance standards with its international subsidiary companies, and has appointed independent directors to the Boards of our various subsidiaries.102-25 International Board members are responsible for overall guidance of the subsidiaries and are knowledgeable in the country of operations, with backgrounds in a combination of legal, regulatory, executive leadership and operations.
+The Boards of our international subsidiaries are two-tier systems and include representation by non-executive directors and employees.

 Compensation Transparency